 All ICH meetings are open meetings, and additional meetings were held to solicit feedback from stakeholders that are not regular ICH participants.
 The consultants helped facilitate a series of meetings on "hot topics" such as year round access to shelter, strategies for improving Rapid Re-Housing programming, conditions in our low barrier shelters, and future uses of our transitional housing stock.
 The ICH held specific meetings to solicit feedback from clients of the homeless services system, and TCP organized focused meetings with providers.
-See Appendix 3: Strategic Planning Process - Public Meetings for an overview of the meetings held in conjunction with the planning process, and Appendix 4: Community Organizations Participating in Planning Process.
+See Appendix 3: Strategic Planning Process - Public Meetings for an overview of the meetings held in conjunction with the planning process, and Appendix 4: Community Organizations Participating in Planning Process for a list of community organizations that participated in the planning process.